ilil1/ilil1/README.md

 ### 🤔Who am I
 - 🎓 majored in Computer Science
-- 🤖 I'm mobile app developer using Android and Flutter and Ios
+- 🤖 I'm mobile app developer using Android and Flutter and iOS

 ### 🌱Tech Stack